segmeno/kodo/readme.md

 }
 ```

+### Mapping sub entities, the need for an PK != null and PK < 0

+As shown in the example above, your main entity TestUser aggregates multiple SubEntities TestType, TestAddress, TestRole.
+The kodo framework will try to fetch one or multiple TestUser objects and all their sub entities in one SQL statement.
+There are many cases this is much faster than executing multiple statements to fill the object.
+If you have a case, where this should prove to create to much overhead, just use @DbIgnore and fetch some of the sub entities yourself.

+The way fetching everything in one statement works, kodo alwas needs a PK for each object and sub object.
+Sometimes this seems a little inpractical, like the following DB view shows.
+Here we have an attribute definition customizable by the user, so she can define additional values with any object type we have in our application.
+In the GUI we want to display each additional value defined for the object type, regardless whether the user has already created one fpr the particular object:

+CREATE OR ALTER VIEW vwCamContractCustomAttributes AS
+	SELECT ca.CustomAttributeID, cad.CustomAttributeDefinitionID, ca.ObjectID, Value
+		FROM tbCustomAttributeDefinition cad
+		JOIN tbCustomAttribute ca ON ca.CustomAttributeDefinitionID = cad.CustomAttributeDefinitionID
+		WHERE cad.Type = 'Contract'
+	UNION
+	SELECT -1 * row_number() over(ORDER BY cv.ContractVersionID) AS CustomAttributeID, cad.CustomAttributeDefinitionID, c.ContractID AS ObjectID, NULL AS Value
+		FROM tbCustomAttributeDefinition cad
+		JOIN tbContract c ON cv.ContractID NOT IN (SELECT ca.ObjectID FROM tbCustomAttribute ca WHERE ca.CustomAttributeDefinitionID = cad.CustomAttributeDefinitionID)
+		WHERE cad.Type = 'Contract'
+GO

+Here you see, for the values that do not exist in tbCustomAttribute we create a virtual CustomAttributeID < 0, because kodo expects each existing Objekt to have an value for its primary key != null and > 0.
+Otherwise an call to update the entity will just create a new one.

 ### @CustomSql

-if the database entity is not representing a table or if it is required to inject own SQL, the @CustomSql annotation can be used.
+If the database entity is not representing a table or if it is required to inject own SQL, the @CustomSql annotation can be used.
 This can be annotated on class level.
 If used, the getTableName() method just needs to return null.
 Child entities which are of type List<? extends DatabaseEntity> do not need any @MappingRelation annotation.
 Instead, the custom sql query needs to be built in a way that all child entities are queried correctly.

 ```